ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Retrieve all Snapshots id's

 Return:
-A list of all the snapshot id's
+A list of all the snapshotData id's

 .. code-block:: JSON